dtcrout/spotitude-webapp/README.md

 https://spotitude.me/

-Spotitude is a simple web-app which displays your recent top 25 tracks on Spotify.
+Spotitude is a simple web app which displays your recent top 25 tracks on Spotify.
 It's client side and the source code is available here!

+This web app is a JS version of the code found [here](https://github.com/dtcrout/spotitude).

 Made with [Vue.js](https://vuejs.org/).